chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/knife_bootstrap.md

 `--[no-]node-verify-api-cert`

-: Verify the SSL certificate on the Chef Infra Server.
-When `true`, Chef Infra Client always verifies the SSL certificate.
-When `false`, Chef Infra Client uses the value of `ssl_verify_mode` to determine if the SSL certificate requires verification.
+: Verify the TLS/SSL certificate on the Chef Infra Server.
+When `true`, Chef Infra Client always verifies the TLS/SSL certificate.
+When `false`, Chef Infra Client uses the value of `ssl_verify_mode` to determine if the TLS/SSL certificate requires verification.
 If this option is not specified, the setting for `verify_api_cert` in the configuration file is applied.

 `--node-ssl-verify-mode MODE`

 : Set the verify mode for HTTPS requests.
 Options: `none` or `peer`.

-  Use `none` to do no validation of SSL certificates.
+  Use `none` to do no validation of TLS/SSL certificates.

-   Use `peer` to do validation of all SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in a Chef Infra Client run.
+   Use `peer` to do validation of all TLS/SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in a Chef Infra Client run.
 This is the recommended setting.